Tiffeny Milbrett: University of Portland

-Club
+Club career

 Shiroki Serena

 Professionally, Milbrett began her career in Japan, when she traveled to after graduating in 1995 and joined the Shiroki Serena of the L. League.
 She played on that team until 1997.

 WUSA

 In 2001, she became a founding member of the New York Power in the Women's United Soccer Association (WUSA).
 She was the league's MVP as well as Offensive Player of The Year.
 She scored the league's first hat trick ever, when the Power beat the Boston Breakers 3–1.
 She was named to the WUSA's second team in 2002, when she finished eighth in the league in points.

 Sunnanå SK, Linköpings FC, Vancouver Whitecaps

 In March 2005, Milbrett went to Sweden for two months to fine-tune her game, scoring five goals for Sunnanå SK during her brief stint.
 She also played for Linköpings FC in the Swedish Damallsvenskan, having transferred there from the Vancouver Whitecaps Women of the United Soccer Leagues W-League.